lnurl/luds/spec.md

 {"status":"ERROR", "reason":"error details..."}
 ```
-where `metadata` hex must be decoded to the following json:
+where `metadata` base64 must be decoded to the following json:
 ```
 [
 	{
-		tag: "text", // the only supported type for now, must always be present
+		mime: "text/plain", // the only supported type for now, must always be present
 		content: String
 	},
 	... // more objects for future types
 ]
 ```
-4. Verifies that `h` tag of provided invoice is a hash of `metadata` hex string.
+4. Verifies that `h` tag of provided invoice is a hash of `metadata` base64 string.
 5. If service has provided some routes: verifies signature for every provided `ChannelUpdate`.
 6. Displays a send dialog where user can specify an exact sum to be sent which would be bounded by:
 ```